-Credit Hours: Vary Prerequisite: POL 202 or permission of the instructor
+Credit Hours: Vary Prerequisite: POL 202 or app. of instr.
+Availability: On demand

 POL 490 Senior Seminar

 This is a course that seeks to provide students the opportunity to integrate the concepts and theories of political science with Christian theology.
 Students will be challenged to confront and resolve key issues they will face as they seek to live out their biblical faith in their profession and in their civic and personal lives.